Adnanmi-3125/Tristero-adnan/DOCUMENTATION.md

-# 📱 CryptoTrade Pro - Screen Documentation
+# 📱 Adnan - CryptoTrade Pro - Screen Documentation

 ## Overview
 This document provides a comprehensive overview of all screens/tabs implemented in the CryptoTrade Pro platform, including design decisions and architectural trade-offs.